Configuring Okta integration with Venafi as a Service¶

 Open the Okta Admin portal and create a new application.
 Select Web as the platform and choose OpenID Connect as the sign-on method.

-In General Settings, type VaaS as the application name.
+In General Settings, type Venafi as a Service as the application name.

 (Optional) Upload this logo file if you plan on making the application visible to users on the Okta portal page:

-- Under Configure OpenID Connect, fill in the Login redirect URIs field with the log in URL from the VaaS SSO configuration page.
+- Under Configure OpenID Connect, fill in the Login redirect URIs field with the log in URL from the Venafi as a Service SSO configuration page.

 - Save the new application.

-- (Optional) If you want to publish the VaaS application on the Okta portal, do the following:
+- (Optional) If you want to publish the Venafi as a Service application on the Okta portal, do the following: